 7. feedly/feedly Mini

-This app is my newest friend, and one that I’m already loving. feedly is a news aggregation tool, great for content curation, and incredibly user-friendly.
-The app allows you to tailor a steady flow of articles on your favourite topics by setting up folders channeling specific blogs, topics, or website addresses, and it displays them all in one beautifully organized dashboard.
+Feedly is a news aggregation tool, great for content curation, and incredibly user-friendly.
+The app allows you to tailor a steady flow of articles on your favourite topics by setting up folders channeling specific blogs, topics, or website addresses – and it displays them all in one beautifully organized dashboard.

-I can’t say enough about Feedly’s attractive layout.
-You can customize how you view each blog, and easily share content you’re viewing to Facebook, Twitter, Google+, LinkedIn, Buffer, Hootsuite, and more.
-Like Flipboard and other magazine-style apps, it’s a highly customizable resource for excellent content curation.
+You can customize how you view each blog, and easily share content you’re viewing to Facebook, Twitter, LinkedIn, Buffer, Hootsuite, and more.
+Like Flipboard and other magazine-style apps that use an RSS feed to pull newly published content, it’s a highly customizable resource for excellent content curation.

 The feedly Mini extension appears in the lower right corner of pages you’re viewing (don’t look for it up at the top with your other extensions), and allows you to easily add new blogs you’ve discovered to your feedly.

-I hope some of these social media marketing tools make your social media marketing and content curation easier.
-To quote Canadian comic and handyman Red Green, “keep your stick on the ice.
-We’re all in this together.”
+I hope some of these social media marketing tools make your social media tasks easier.
+To quote Canadian comic and handyman Red Green, “keep your stick on the ice, we’re all in this together.”